 Your current policy will cover claims resulting from events that occurred long ago even if your policy was issued by another insurer.

 If you canceled your policy at some point, resulting in a coverage “hole,” speak with your current insurer about adjusting your claims-made policy’s retroactive date.
-This will entail buying prior acts or “nose” protection.
+This will entail buying prior acts coverage or nose coverage.

 What are the advantages of an occurrence insurance policy?